cultuurnet/stoplight-docs-uitpas/docs/Terminology.md

 ## UiTPAS Organizer

 The organizer of an UiTPAS-event.
-To pay for the reduced UiTPAS prices for people in need, the organizer is partly reimbursed by the local government.
+To pay for the social tariff for people in need, the organizer is partly reimbursed by the local government.
 That's why it's important to always create UiTPAS-events with the correct UiTPAS-organizer.

-## Social Discount ('kansentarief')
+## Social Tariff ('kansentarief')

-Passholders in need can receive a social discount ('kansentarief') on their UiTPAS.
+Passholders in need can receive a social tariff ('kansentarief') on their UiTPAS.
-This social discount is given by the local government based on local poverty parameters.
+This social tariff is given by the local government based on local poverty parameters.

 Those discounts are payed via a third-party payer system in which the organizer of the event, the local government and the passholder each pay a percentage of the ticket price.
 Payments are organized via a manual financial reporting flow within UiTPAS.